ClearHall/about/privacy.md

 # Service Providers

-## SkyMobile iOS

-I may employ third-party companies and individuals due to the following reasons:

-To facilitate our Service;
-To provide the Service on our behalf;
-To perform Service-related services; or
-To assist us in analyzing how our Service is used.
-I want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.

-## SkyMobile

 SkyMobile does not use third-party ad services.
 Therefore it will not track any Personal Information or any sort of private information that may affect you in any way.

 # Security